LINCOLN-SUDBURY REGIONAL HIGH SCHOOL

 Through a challenging academic program and a wide variety of school activities, students are expected to make choices and to have a degree of power over their own education.
 The ability to make good choices requires the development of a sense of responsibility and an understanding of the ethical implications of their actions.
 Formality and standardization have, in the life of the school, been less important than creativity, originality, and critical thinking skills.
 The school culture also seeks to join academic skills to an active civic concern for the Lincoln-Sudbury community, American society, and the world beyond.

-The school’s Core Values — fostering of cooperative and caring relationships, respect for human differences, and the development and maintenance of a purposeful and rigorous academic program – constitute the foundation of the operation of Lincoln-Sudbury Regional High School.
+The school’s Core Values — fostering caring and cooperative relationships, respecting human differences, pursuing academic excellence and cultivating community – constitute the foundation of the operation of Lincoln-Sudbury Regional High School.
 The primary curricular expectation that we have of ourselves is that we provide opportunities for students to develop a strong knowledge base in the various disciplines and program areas described in our Program of Studies, and reflected in our graduation requirements.

 To that end, Lincoln-Sudbury defines five general areas of academic, civic and social student performance, which serve as the underpinnings of student expectations: